codewars/docs/content/concepts/kata/translations.md

 </div>

-This will take you to the translations page where you can view existing translations and create new ones.
+This will take the user to the translations page where they can view existing translations (pending ones, approved and rejected) or create new ones.

 Creating a new translation means writing code snippets required for every kata to have:

 - **Example solution**, to show that it's possible to solve the kata.
 - **Solution setup**, which works as a stub to work on for users training on the kata.
 - **Sample tests**, with some initial test cases which can be expanded when training on a kata.
 Sample tests can also serve as an example how the solution is called.
-- **Tests** which are run against user solution when they consider their solution ready.
-Tests collected in this snipped must pass to consider the kata solved.
+- **Tests** which are run against user's solution when they consider their solution ready.
+All the tests run in this snipped must pass to consider the kata solved.
 - **Preloaded** snippet, which contains code not visible to users, and availale for both sample tests and full tests.

 The description is shared among all languages so changing it in your translation will change it for all languages.
 If you need to add some language specific information in the description, you can use Codewars specific extensions for Markdown formatting: [Sequential Code Blocks](/references/markdown/extensions/#sequential-code-blocks) or [Language Conditional Rendering](/references/markdown/extensions/#conditional-rendering).